 2 teaspoons anise extract

 Preheat oven to 400.
-In a large bowl sift together the flour, baking soda and salt, set aside.
+In a large bowl sift together the flour, baking powder and salt, set aside.
 In a large mixing bowl, cream together the butter and sugar.
 Add the eggs, one at a time, mixing well.
 Mix in the anise.
 Add in the milk and flour, alternating portions of each until all combined.
 Turn dough onto a floured board and knead until dough is firm and not sticky, adding more flour if necessary.

 Break off a handful of dough at a time and roll into long pencil, cut into 3 inch pieces.
 Shape into ‘S’ shape on ungreased cookie sheet.
 These cookies will puff up.
 Bake approximately 8-10 minutes.
 Remove to cool on rack, then frost.
 Makes about 5-7 dozen depending on size of cookie.